THE PATTERNS

 3. Consciousness adjustment (15 minutes): What cognitive adjustments should we make?

-4. System calibration (15 minutes): Are autonomous systems reflecting appropriate consciousness?
+4. System calibration (15 minutes): Are systems reflecting appropriate values?

 What's Different